Knowledge

 A notable example is the fire at Mingyang International's Pingtung plant, a catastrophic event in September 2023.
 This explosion was triggered by a chemical reaction involving tert-butylcyclohexane at high temperatures.
 The Pingtung County government accused the company of illegally storing large quantities of hazardous materials, exacerbating the disaster’s severity (Source: Wikipedia).

-Which Extinguishers Should Not Be Used on Class D Fires?
-Avoid Water-Based Solutions
+Which Fire Extinguishers Should Be Used—or Avoided—for Class D Metal Fires?

 ⚠️ Use Specialized Metal Extinguishers